craftercms/craftercms/README.md

 The following steps will guide you on the creation of a authoring and live environments of Crafter CMS.

 ### 2.1 Building a Crafter CMS Authoring environment
-*_An Authoring environment is where an Author can safely create and manage content without impacting the end-user's live system_*
+*_An Authoring environment is where an Author can safely create and manage content without impacting the end-user's live system_*.

 Once all he sources had been download you can run
 ```bash
     ./gradlew authEnv